Skip to content

 print(numpy.__version__)

-Satisfying this condition does not mean the code can still run normally.
-Simply restarting DataFlux Func will revert to the issue mentioned in 1.1 above.
+Meeting this condition does not mean the code can still run normally.
+Simply restarting DataFlux Func will revert to the problem described in 1.1 above.
 Do not ignore this.

-Third-party packages like numpy may download additional resources (e.g., code in other languages that needs to be compiled, data models, etc.) during installation.
-After the first installation, Python can read this third-party package normally and load external data.
+For third-party packages like numpy, during the installation process, there may be situations where additional resources are downloaded (e.g., code in other languages that needs to be compiled, data models, etc.).
+After the first installation, Python can normally read this third-party package and load external data.

-However, when installing a different version of the same package again, the resource files from the previous version are still in use and cannot be updated/overwritten, leading to incorrect installation.
+However, when installing a different version of the same package again, the resource files from the previous version are still in use and cannot actually be updated/overwritten, leading to an incorrect installation.

-At this point, DataFlux Func may experience the following scenarios:
+At this point, the following scenarios exist for DataFlux Func:

-1. If a Worker process has previously imported this third-party package, it may still run using the cached data, but it will appear to call the old version (i.e., the version first cached)
+1. If a Worker process has previously imported this third-party package, that Worker process may still be able to run relying on cached data, but it manifests as calling the old version (the version cached during the first import).

-2. If a Worker process has never imported this third-party package before, it will fail to import it when trying to load the related resources for the first time, because the package was not correctly installed during the second installation
+2. If a Worker process has never imported this third-party package before, when it first imports and loads related resources, because the package was not installed correctly during the second installation, it cannot be imported normally.

-3. At this point, if DataFlux Func is restarted, scenario 1 above will release the cache due to the restart and turn into scenario 2 above.
+3. At this point, if DataFlux Func is restarted, scenario 1 above will change to scenario 2 above because the restart releases the cache.

 4. Solution